Chaos, thermalization and breakdown of quantum-classical correspondence in a collective many-body system: Classical and quantum chaos

 As seen in Fig. \ref{fig:chaos}, the system dynamics is dominated by regularity close to the ground-state and maximum energies.
 This most probably due to the appearance of emergent conserved quantities in this region, similar to those described in \cite{Relano2016,Bastarrachea2017,Corps2022jpa} in a different setting.
 Most chaotic dynamics take place in the bulk of the spectrum, where the fraction of regularity sharply diminishes both classically and quantum mechanically.
 The agreement of the classical $f_{\textrm{reg}}$ and the semiclassical value of $\rho$ from Eq. \eqref{eq:psberryrobnik} is good in the deep chaotic regime $-4\lesssim \epsilon\lesssim -2$, with significant discrepancies clearly visible for $\epsilon \lesssim -5$.
 According to the value of $f_{\textrm{reg}}\sim 0.1$, the system is classically strongly chaotic at energies slightly above the first ESQPT at $\epsilon_{c1}=-6.1$; however, Berry-Robnik's fraction of regularity is quite high at around $60\%$.

+Let us now consider the case $\epsilon\gtrsim -6.1$.
 The accessible region of the classical phase space is the $6$-dimensional hypersurface defined by the intersection of the hypersurfaces $H(\mathbf{q},\mathbf{p})=E$ and $\sum_{k}p_{k}^{2}+q_{k}^{2}=2$, and it is topologically connected.
-Therefore, a chaotic trajectory is necessarily symmetric.
-It follows that any symmetry-breaking trajectory is necessarily trapped on a torus.
+In a mixed classical phase space region, there are two types of trajectories: ergodic or regular.
+Ergodic trajectories cover all regions in a connected phase space, while regular trajectories are restricted to torii.
+For this reason, a chaotic trajectory is necessarily symmetric in a connected phase space, as it respects the global Hamiltonian symmetry.
+It follows that any symmetry-breaking trajectory is necessarily trapped in a torus.
 Thus, given that $f_{\textrm{reg}}\sim 0.1$ around $\epsilon=-6$, we can conclude that the number of symmetry-breaking trajectories in this region is bounded from above by this percentage.
 This bound comes from the fact that any symmetry-breaking trajectory is trapped on a torus, but the converse is not necessarily true.
-However, the analysis of the eigenvalues of the generalized imbalance shown in Fig. \ref{fig:imbalances_quantum} shows a percentage that is significantly higher than $0.1$ in the same energy region, and this coincides with the estimation of regularity obtained from the Berry-Robnik distribution, which is also visibly higher than $0.1$.
+Yet, the analysis of the eigenvalues of the generalized imbalance shown in Fig. \ref{fig:imbalances_quantum} shows a percentage that is significantly higher than $0.1$ in the same energy region, and this coincides with the estimation of regularity obtained from the Berry-Robnik distribution, which is also visibly higher than $0.1$.
 This scenario does not seem to change a lot with increasing number of particles, at least for the values of $N$ that we can realistically reach.
 This seems to suggest a very low scaling up to the thermodynamic limit, indicating that these dynamical and static properties remain relatively unchanged for modest system sizes, perhaps leading to finite-size effects that survive up to high numbers of particles.